-Many of us are counting down the days until Disney+ is released, the brand new streaming service from Disney that will be showcasing all the classic animated films and superhero blockbusters, as well as brand new anticipated content like The Mandalorian.
+Disney+ is finally here, the brand new streaming service from Disney that showcases all the classic animated films and superhero blockbusters, as well as brand new anticipated content like The Mandalorian.

 The Disney Plus bundle

 If the discounts above aren't feasible for you, then there is another option.
 Disney are actually offering a very reasonable bundle that not only gives you access to Disney+, but Hulu and ESPN+ as well for just $12.99 (around £10.70) per month.

 To give you an idea of how much that saves you, we can take a look at how much each service costs alone.
 Disney+ is $6.99, ESPN+ is $4.99, and Hulu is $5.99 on its cheapest plan.
 That means at minimum this bundle would make a saving of $5 each month in comparison to having individual subscriptions.